Nationals and reliever Steve Cishek agree to one-year deal

 Of those eight relievers, Cishek, Finnegan and Harris, who’s entering the final season of a three-year, $24 million deal, seem to have the best footing.
 Rainey, once the club’s “closer of the future,” wound up with the Class AAA Rochester Red Wings toward the end of last season.
 Voth, a converted starter, is out of minor league options and could be on the fringe.
 Murphy is out of them, too, but the Nationals were intrigued by his fastball-curve combo last August and September.

 Thompson has two remaining option years, meaning he could swing between the majors and minors a maximum five times without going on waivers.
 So does Clay, the only lefty of this hypothetical group, but a rough 2021 hurt his case for consistent chances.
 Lefty Francisco Pérez, claimed off waivers from the Cleveland Guardians in November, is on the 40-man roster and could earn some looks this spring.
-Carl Edwards Jr. and lefty Luis Avilán will be in camp on minor league deals, giving them a chance to crack the mix.
+Carl Edwards Jr. and lefty Luis Avilán will be in camp on minor league deals, giving them a similar chance to crack the mix.

 And all of this, of course, carries an indeterminate number of caveats.
 If the Nationals keep adding relievers, some of the question marks will fade to the minors.
 If they add a few more quality players, whether to their pitching staff or lineup, maybe Cishek is less a foregone trade chip and more a cog of a working bullpen.
 But that last one’s a big if.